25 Tips & Tricks For Cricut Explore Air 2 & Cricut Maker Beginners

 Tips and tricks for using the Cricut Explore Air 2 & Cricut Maker

-These are awesome cutting machines.
-They can do so many things, and the project possibilities really are endless!
+The Maker & Air 2 are fantastic, aren’t they?!
+The project possibilities really are endless!
 However, “Where do I start!?” was often heard throughout my home on the day I got my first Cricut machine, the Explore Air 2.

 Well, I survived those first days and want to share with you 25 tips and tricks for starting out with your new Cricut machine.
-These days I’m mostly using the Maker, but most of these tips are relevant to both models!
+These days I’m mostly using the Cricut Maker, but most of these tips are relevant to both models!

 25 Tips & Tricks For Cricut Newbies